mskmatt/swiftui-app-dev-2025-11/README.md

 Tasks
 -----
-Using either one of the blank Android projects, **or** one of the blank iOS projects found in `/android` or `/ios`, complete the following:
+Using the blank iOS project found in `/app`, complete the following:

  1. Display a screen similar to the provided wireframe.
 The screen should contain a video player at the top and a scrollable details section at the bottom.
- 2. Import and use the provided image assets in `assets/` for the media controls.
-For Android, use the provided SVG files.
-For iOS, use the provided PDF files.
+ 2. Import and use the provided PDF image assets in `assets/` for the media controls.
  3. Fetch a list of videos from the provided API (see instructions below for running the API).
  4. Sort the received list of videos by date.